QuantEcon/cbc_2024/source_files/wednesday/jax_intro.md

 ## Random Numbers

-Random numbers are also a bit different in JAX, relative to NumPy.
+Random numbers are also a bit different in JAX.

 ### Controlling the state

 Typically, in JAX, the state of the random number generator needs to be controlled explicitly.

-(This is also related to JAX's functional programming paradigm, discussed below.
-JAX does not typically work with objects that maintain state, such as the state of a random number generator.)
+(This is also related to JAX's functional programming paradigm, discussed below.)

 ```{code-cell} ipython3
 import jax.random as random